2105Pega/EllisProject0/README.md

 # Project 0 Banking App

-- logs are stored at logs/bankingapp.log
-- application data is stored in src/main/resources/bankdata.txt
-- the data file checked into the repo has these accounts:
+## Instructions

+Build with Maven and execute tests by running build.bat (Windows) or build.sh (Linux/Mac).

+Run the project with run.bat (Windows) or build.sh (Linux/Mac).

+You will need a jdbcbank.properties files with the correct database credentials to run this application.

+Logs are stored in both logs/bankingapp.log and the database configured in the properties file.
+The logs stored in the database can be viewed by the admin in the application.

+Users currently available in database:

+admin : adminpassword

-  - alice : password is maven, account type is client
+alice : apass

-  - bob : password is java, account type is client
+bob : bpass
-  - charlie : password is chocolate, account type is employee

 ## Class Hierarchy

 ### Models

 - User
 - Client : User
-- Employee : User
 - Account
 - Transaction
-- Deposit : Transaction
-- Withdraw : Transaction
-- Transfer : Transaction

 ### Services
 - UserManager
 - TransactionManager
 - AccountManager
+- ConnectionManager
 - Dao
 - UserDao: Dao
 - TransactionDao : Dao